How does a trip to the Himalayas sound? How about a trip to the beaches in Hawaii, safaris in Africa or strolling in the streets of Paris?

-How about a journey within, to the universe inside, the universe that is far vaster than the universe we know outside of us.
+A journey within can be far vaster than the universe we know outside of us.
 How about taking the time to explore and discover the absolute beauty and treasure within us?

 Currently, we live in a fast-paced world.
 We have technology to help us, but we don’t know how to use this technology wisely.
-We have time saving devices, but it feels we have less and less time.
-We can easily make contact with people across the globe, but somehow we lost contact with ourselves.
-We feel the need to do things all the time, yet we forgot our natural state of “Being.”
+We have time-saving devices, but it feels like we have less and less time.
+We can easily make contact with people across the globe, but somehow we lose contact with ourselves.
+We feel the need to do things all the time, yet we forgot our natural state of “being.”

 How can we get our balance back?

-We do not need drastic measures; we only need a few minutes out of our day.
-To sit still, to quiet the mind and to be able to receive the guidance from within.
+We do not need drastic measures; we only need a few minutes out of our day to sit still, to quiet the mind and to be able to receive the guidance from within.
 It is only on those moments of stillness that we discover, reset and re-evaluate our actions from our past and our future.
 We all understand the rules of the physical body and the need for a break every few hours.
 Why not do the same thing with our minds?
 We know that the pauses during a musical piece make the music more meaningful.
-Likewise, having a break during the day, puts perspective to our lives.
+Likewise, having a break during the day puts perspective into our lives.

-The effects of meditation on the physical body are well researched.
-Meditation can boost our immune system, lower our blood pressure, decreases the feeling of pain, as well as decrease the markers of inflammation.
-It helps with the conditions of irritable bowel syndrome, psoriasis and other diseases.
+The effects of meditation on the physical body are well-researched.
+Meditation can boost our immune system, lower our blood pressure, decrease the feeling of pain and decrease the markers of inflammation.
+It helps with the symptoms of irritable bowel syndrome, psoriasis and other diseases.
 The neuroscience of meditation is really compelling.
 The studies show that various brain regions have been reported to be anatomically different between meditators and control group.
 It shows that that meditation can increase the areas of gray matter associated with compassion and self-awareness (insula) and shrink the areas of anxiety and stress (amygdala).
-In these studies, participants reported

 In these studies, participants reported reduction in the stress which was correlated with the changes in their brains.
 These studies suggest that we can actually train our minds just the way we train our body in the gym.
 By the simple act of engaging in a daily meditation practice, we can train our minds in the habits of well-being and happiness to eventually generate a true sense of fulfillment.